stujampur/xpmgla.github.io/about/index.md

 comments: true
 ---

 What we talk about when we talk about “experimental methods” – we mean new avenues of enquiry and innovative approaches; we mean engaging with digital and analogue technologies (as tools and/or subject); we mean interdisciplinary collaboration; we mean public engagement and projects with impact.
-We take the assertion that ‘the true method of knowledge is experiment’ as our *raison d’être* [^1].
+We take the assertion that ‘the true method of knowledge is experiment’ as our *raison d’être*. [^1]

 [^1]: William Blake, All Religions are One (1788).

 <br />
 We exist under the auspices of the humanities, somewhere between the subjective approach of experimental arts practice and the objective approach of scientific experimentation.
-Our aim is to carve out a space for progressive process- and media-based scholarship where ‘there is no such thing as a failed experiment, only experiments with unexpected outcomes.’ [^2]
+Our aim is to carve out a space for progressive process- and media-based scholarship where ‘there is no such thing as a failed experiment, only experiments with unexpected outcomes.’ [^2].

 [^2]: R. Buckminster Fuller.